zeek/zeek/script-reference/statements.rst

 **null statement**
     The null statement (executing it has no effect) consists of just a semicolon.
-This might be useful during testing or debugging a Bro script in places where a statement is required, but it is probably not useful otherwise.
+This might be useful during testing or debugging a Zeek script in places where a statement is required, but it is probably not useful otherwise.